 Heating systems were never designed to last forever.
 Better, more efficient systems are coming out all the time.
-But how long should your unit last?
+But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

 Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical issue.
-It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

 5. Temperature and Comfort Issues